marcelkohl/dbex/README.md

 |---|---|
 |[Base Engine](https://github.com/marcelkohl/dbex-engine-base)|Sample engine used as base structure.
 It does nothing, just an example|

-## MUST BEFORE GO LIVE
-- test on mac
-- test on windows

 ## TODO
 While many resources where implemented there are still some small issues to fix and also other resources that would be nice to have and probably will be implemented soon:

-- actions on right click instead of node icons;
+- Show actions on right click instead of node icons;
 - Edit result directly on table result (engine result must have a list of cols/references to send on confirm edit. ex.: mysql is the pk col name);
 - Show divider between query and result (where we can see easily where to drag to resize);
 - custom plugins for query area (ex.: action buttons, indentation);